turingschool/curriculum/source/projects/contact_manager.markdown

 Run the controller tests again, and this time, they should pass.

-Delete the `pending` declaration in your integration test and run all the tests.It is still failing.
+Delete the `pending` declaration in your integration test and run all the tests.
+It is still failing.
 Let's take a look at what's going on here.

 Open up your application and go to [/people/1](http://localhost:8080/people/1).
 Click to add a phone number, and now click the `Create Phone number` button.